Corporate Governance

 Remuneration Committee

 The Remuneration Committee determines the content of individual remuneration, etc., of Directors and Executive Officers.
-It is made up of five Directors (four of whom are External Directors), and is chaired by External Director Hiroshi Kagechika.
+It is made up of six Directors (four of whom are External Directors), and is chaired by External Director Takeshi Miida.
 Meetings of the Remuneration Committee are held as needed.

 Audit Committee